Private Wealth 2024

 Dividends received from a corporation are excluded from the assessable profits of the recipient.

-To attract families to set up single family offices in Hong Kong, the Inland Revenue Ordinance was amended, with effect from 19 May 2023, to provide profits tax concessions to certain eligible family-owned investment holding vehicles managed by eligible single family offices in Hong Kong and family-owned special purpose entities in respect of certain types of transactions.
+To attract families to set up single family offices in Hong Kong, aside from recent launches such as the Network of Family Office Service Providers and the Hong Kong Academy for Wealth Legacy, the Inland Revenue Ordinance was amended, with effect from 19 May 2023, to provide profits tax concessions to certain eligible family-owned investment holding vehicles managed by eligible single family offices in Hong Kong and family-owned special purpose entities in respect of certain types of transactions.
 Subject to certain conditions and restrictions, profits tax is not levied on assessable profits derived from qualifying transactions (such as transactions in shares, stocks, debentures, loan stocks, funds, bonds or notes) and incidental transactions (subject to a 5% threshold) carried out by eligible family-owned investment holding vehicles/family-owned special purpose entities.

 Property Tax